David G. Armstrong

 David G. Armstrong (born February 18, 1969) is an American podiatric surgeon and academic known for his work in diabetic foot care, wound healing, and limb preservation.
 He is a Distinguished Professor of Surgery and Neurological Surgery at the University of Southern California (USC), where he directs the university's Center to Stream Healthcare in Place (C2SHiP), a National Science Foundation–funded initiative focused on advancing home-based health technologies and care models.
-Armstrong also co-founded the Southwestern Academic Limb Salvage Alliance (SALSA) and has contributed to the development of interdisciplinary strategies for managing chronic limb-threatening ischemia and preventing diabetes-related amputations.
+Armstrong is the founding president of the American Limb Preservation Society (ALPS) and co-founder and co-chair of the International Diabetic Foot Conference (DFCon), the largest annual international symposium on the diabetic foot in the world.
+He also co-founded the Southwestern Academic Limb Salvage Alliance (SALSA) and has contributed to the development of interdisciplinary strategies for managing chronic limb-threatening ischemia and preventing diabetes-related amputations.

 Early life and education

 David G. Armstrong was raised in Santa Maria, California.
 His father, Leo N. Armstrong, was a podiatrist.

 After attending the Dunn School in Los Olivos, California, Armstrong attended Occidental College in Los Angeles and later the California College of Podiatric Medicine, where he graduated with honors.
 Armstrong performed his residency at the Kern Hospital for Special Surgery in Detroit.
+He holds a Master of Science in Tissue Repair and Wound Healing from the University of Wales College of Medicine and a PhD from the University of Manchester College of Medicine.

 Career

-Armstrong accepted an offer to serve as Professor of Surgery and Associate Dean at Scholl College of Podiatric Medicine at Rosalind Franklin University of Medicine and Science.
+Armstrong began his academic career at Rosalind Franklin University of Medicine and Science, where he served as Professor of Surgery and Associate Dean at the Scholl College of Podiatric Medicine.
 He later moved to Tucson and accepted an offer at the University of Arizona.
-In 2017, Armstrong was honored as a University Distinguished Outreach Professor of Surgery- the first ever in the history of the University of Arizona's Department of Surgery.
+In 2017, Armstrong was honored as University Distinguished Outreach Professor of Surgery—the first ever in the history of the University of Arizona's Department of Surgery.

-Following the University of Arizona, Armstrong accepted a position at the Keck School of Medicine of the University Southern California's Department of Surgery.
+Following the University of Arizona, Armstrong accepted a position at the Keck School of Medicine of the University of Southern California's Department of Surgery, where he was later named Distinguished Professor of Surgery and Neurological Surgery.
+In 2025, USC bestowed upon Armstrong the title of Distinguished Professor—one of the university's highest academic honors—making him the first Doctor of Podiatric Medicine to receive this distinction at USC.